darkchiii/URL-shortener-API/README.md

 ### Environment Variables Configuration

-Create an `.env` file in the project's root directory with the following variables:
+Create an `.dev` file in the project's root directory with the following variables:

 ```
 # PostgreSQL Settings